Vioresin Sinani

-Vioresin Sinani (born 4 November 1977) is an Albanian former footballer who played as a striker.
+Vioresin Sinani (born 4 November 1977) is an Albanian former professional footballer who played as a striker.
 He spent the majority of his career at Vllaznia Shkodër as well as stints with Dinamo Tirana, Tirana and Besa Kavajë in Albania.
 He also played for NK Varteks in Croatia and Kayserispor in Turkey.
 He is Vllaznia's and the Albanian Superliga's record goalscorer.

-Sinani was also an Albanian international, making 8 appearances with under-21 squad and 4 with senior squad.
+Sinani was also an Albanian international, making eight appearances with under-21 squad and 4 with senior squad.

 Club career

 Tirana

 During the 2006–07 season, Sinani signed with the most successful club in Albania, KF Tirana, taking the number 9 in the process.
 He formed a very successful partnership in attack with the other striker from Shkodër, Hamdi Salihi, although he stayed only in the first part of the season.
 On 9 September 2006, in the team's second match of the season, Sinani scored his first three goals with Tirana shirt, recording a hat-trick in a 7–3 thrashing of Kastrioti Krujë at Selman Stërmasi Stadium.
 Later on 28 April of the following year, Sinani scored an early goal in the capital derby versus Dinamo Tirana, leading the team to a 2–1 win and closer to the championship; the win Tirana's 50th win over Dinamo.

 On 9 May 2007, in the last league match against Vllaznia Shkodër, Tirana needed at least a draw to confirm as the champions of Albania for the 23rd time while their closest league rivals Teuta Durrës had to win to clinch the championship.
 Sinani scored twice inside of two minutes, however, respectively in 34th and 35 minutes, helping Tirana to win the 23rd league title with a 4–2 win, although Teuta won 1–0 at Peqin against Shkumbini.
 In personal terms, Sinani, with his 23 league goals, won the Albanian Superliga Golden Boot as the league top goalscorer, beating out his rival Daniel Xhafaj.